nspies/svviz2/docs/index.rst

 ``svviz2 [options] --ref REF --variants VARIANTS.vcf BAM [BAM2 ...]``

-Several files will be created for each event, including a pdf (or svg) visualizing the read evidence from each sample, a report with information about the strength of evidence (eg number of reads supporting variant or reference allele), and optionally dotplots used to assess repetitive structures near structural variants.
+Several files will be created for each event, including a pdf (or svg) visualizing the read evidence from each sample, a machine-readable report with information about the strength of evidence (eg number of reads supporting variant or reference allele), and optionally dotplots used to assess repetitive structures near structural variants.

 Citation
 --------